CTFxShubh/Simple-Keylogger/README.md

 3. Stopping the keylogger:

 To stop the keylogger, press `Ctrl + C` in the terminal or manually close the program.

+# Ethical Considerations

+Keylogging can be a highly invasive technique and should only be used for ethical purposes, such as:

+-> Monitoring your own devices: Only log keystrokes on systems you own or have explicit permission to monitor.

+-> Educational purposes: Learning and understanding how keyloggers work and the risks associated with them.

+Unauthorized usage of keyloggers is illegal and unethical.
+Always ensure that you have full consent from the device's owner before using this or any keylogging software.